-Project History Files
+Project, History Files

-We create copies of a project-file when it is saved.
-These are stored in the
+ConcreteBending can create up to 10 dated-backup copies of a project-file.
+These are stored in the IES\Customer\HistoryProjects folder.

-C:Usersyour.loginAppDataLocalIESCustomer.\HistoryProjects folder.
 If you have data corruption or lost a project, you might be able to recover from one of these.
-The number of days these files are kept is set in the Project section of the preferences.
 You can turn this feature off (to save disk space or use your own backup mechanisms) by setting the value to zero.